GraceSevillano/rospersp2equi/README.md

 # rospersp2equi

 `rospersp2equi` is a ROS1 package designed to transform perspective images into equirectangular format (Equi-Rectangular Projection, ERP), supporting both color and depth images.
 This package has used the Azure Kinect camera, and its RGB and depth images have been transformed into the ERP format.
+The final equirectangular projection is aligned with the reference system of the ThetaS camera.

 ## Installation